Clos des Augustins Pic Saint-Loup L'Ainé rouge 2020

 About the wine:

-In 1998, Roger Mézy replanted 3.5 hectares of vines on the beautiful terroir of the Triadou commune, for his son Frédéric, then a physics and chemistry student with a passion for vines and wine.
-Frédéric took over the business, soon joined by his wife Pauline.
-After various acquisitions, including a number of old plots, the estate now covers 58 hectares, spread across the different sectors of the Pic-Saint-Loup appellation and cultivated using biodynamic practices since 2007.
-Geological variations - limestone scree, marl and rolled pebbles - allow us to play with different blends.
-The pronounced woodiness and heavy extractions of the early days are a thing of the past, and today's wines are much more balanced, digestible and finer in texture.
+In 1998, Roger Mézy replanted 3.5 hectares of vines on the beautiful terroir of the Triadou commune for his son Frédéric, then a physics and chemistry student with a passion for vines and wine.
+Frédéric went on to take over the estate, soon joined by his wife Pauline.
+Following various acquisitions, including several old plots, the estate now spans 58 hectares, spread across different sectors of the Pic-Saint-Loup appellation and cultivated using biodynamic practices since 2007.
+The geological variations—limestone scree, marl, and rounded pebbles—allow for creative blending.
+The pronounced oakiness and aggressive extraction of the early days are a thing of the past; aging is now much more balanced, the wines are easier to drink, and the textures are finer.

 Customer rating